maxenglander/www/_posts/2013-03-14-slide-mountain-wilderness.md

 My movements were still annoyingly halted by the snow.
 The best thing to do, I learned, was just to walk very slowly, waiting until my back foot had sunk as far as I thought it would before trying to shift weight to the front foot.

-Luckily, I passed a group of snowshoers going the opposite the direction.
+Luckily, I passed a group of snowshoers going the opposite direction.
 Through their combined treading, I gained the advantages of a trail now made visible and compact, saving me a lot of time and energy.

 ![Donovan Brook](/assets/images/20130313_slide_04_sm.jpg)